Logging¶

 No handlers need to be configured for this logger as by default non-root loggers will propagate their log records up to their parent logger's handlers.
 The root logger is the top level parent of all loggers.

-This technique is used in the default development.ini
+This technique is used in the default development.ini.
+The root logger's

 # Begin logging configuration